About the CommerceTools category

 5. Save the HTTP Client for use.

-1. Go to Connections → Incoming and create a new incoming configuration and select Commercetools as the subscriber.
+1. Go to Integrations → Incoming and create a new incoming configuration and select Commercetools Subscriber as the subscriber (use the latest version 2025-02).

 2. Select the Commercetools HTTP Client to use.

-3. Select the Module you want to subscribe to from Commercetools.
+3. Select the Entity you want to subscribe to from Commercetools.

 4. Add any request parameters needed to subscribe to the entity.